calblueprint/immigration-justice-project/docs/README.md

             link: https://commonmark.org/help/

     - header: About
-      description: This project was built by <a href="https://calblueprint.org/">Cal Blueprint</a>'s team during the 2023-2024 school year.
+      description: This project was built by one of <a href="https://calblueprint.org/">Cal Blueprint</a>'s team during the 2023-2024 school year.
       image: /assets/image/advanced.svg
       features:
           - title: